zvector/fate/README.md

 ### Background

 A **deferral** is an extension of the _promise_ pattern.
-Implementations of this pattern have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **dojo** whose earliest form dates back to before the original 1.0 release.
+Implementations of this pattern have gained wide usage and refinement in JavaScript recently: in early 2011 **jQuery** with version 1.5 added its own [Deferred](http://api.jquery.com/category/deferred-object/) object that it both exposes and uses internally to power features such as `$.ajax`; this in turn was based largely on a similar [Deferred](http://dojotoolkit.org/api/1.6/dojo/Deferred) implementation in **dojo** whose earliest form dates back to before the original 1.0 release, and itself inherits from earlier implementations in MochiKit and the Twisted framework in Python.

 ### Overview